Los Angeles Paternity Attorney

 The Benefits of Filing a Paternity Action

 If you are an unmarried mother or father, there are some clear benefits

 to establishing paternity.
 However, it is important to remember that once

-paternity has been established there will be a corresponding obligation
+it has been established there will be a corresponding obligation to pay

-to pay child support.
-At the same time, custody and visitation rights
+child support.
+At the same time, custody and visitation rights allow a

 Some other important benefits to consider when establishing paternity include:

 - A child's right to receive financial support from both parents;

 - Social security and veteran's benefits for a child;